trendct-data/occupation-wages-states/stories/story_NM.md

 Its lowest-paying jobs include <span class='occ_title_em'>counter attendants, cafeteria, food concession, and coffee shop</span>, <span class='occ_title_em'>combined food preparation and serving workers, including fast food</span>, and <span class='occ_title_em'>ushers, lobby attendants, and ticket takers</span>.
 After adjusting for cost of living, those occupational groups make $19,326,  $19,031, and  $18,905, respectively.

-<span class='occ_title_em'>Airline pilots, copilots, and flight engineers</span> have seen the largest decline in wages.
-Between 2000 and 2015, the adjusted median annual salary dropped from $-1 to $87,160.
-That's a change of about -8,716,100 percent.
+<span class='occ_title_em'>Massage therapists</span> have seen the largest decline in wages.
+Between 1999 and 2015, the adjusted median annual salary dropped from $80,971 to $23,410.
+That's a change of about -71 percent.

 Meanwhile, <span class='occ_title_em'>podiatrists</span> saw the sharpest increase in wages in New Mexico.
 Income went up 177.59 percent between 2012 and 2015 from $50,805 to $141,030.

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category inNew Mexicowas among <span class='occ_title_em'>Recreation workers</span>.
-In 1999, there were -1 employees.
-But by 2015, that figure declined 213100 percent to 2,130.
+The biggest decline for any job category in New Mexico was among <span class='occ_title_em'>Chief executives</span>.
+In 1999, there were 1,250 employees.
+But by 2015, that figure declined 95.2 percent to 60.

-The jobs that had gained the most employees was molding, coremaking, and casting machine setters, operators, and tenders, metal and plastic.
-There were 925 percent more workers in 2015 as compared to 1999.
-Overall, the total number of workers grew from 40 to 410 in New Mexico.
+The jobs that had gained the most employees was health specialties teachers, postsecondary.
+There were 2,580 percent more workers in 2015 as compared to 1999.
+Overall, the total number of workers grew from 50 to 1,340 in New Mexico.